marcusoftnet/marcusoftnet.github.io/_posts/2014-01-27-on-lead-time-important-projects-and.md

 Another thing that doesn't help the poor people in processes like these is often the lack of clear priorities.
 I've heard about a big bank in Sweden that had 15 projects that were top prioritized.
 That's 15 projects that we should work on first.
 I'm not sure that's even English.
 Surely only one project (person, thing, or whatever) can be the first?

-I've also worked at a Swedish insurance company that, in one project, had so many PRIO 1 items in the backlog that they (wait for it) introduced PRIO 0.
-Yes, PRIO 0 is even more prioritized than PRIO 1.
+I've also worked at a Swedish insurance company that, in one project, had so many priority 1 items in the backlog that they (wait for it) introduced priority 0.
+Yes, priority 0 is even more prioritized than priority 1.
 Surely this will redeem the situation?
-It did not, and pretty soon they had about 20 PRIO 0 items in the backlog too.
+It did not, and pretty soon they had about 20 priority 0 items in the backlog too.

 With a lot of things that are highest priority for teams and people, we're making it very hard for them to know what to do.
 In many situations, it really doesn't matter: they are making someone disappointed anyway.